youcefl/root-approx/README.md

 --------------------------------------------------------------------------------------------------------------------
 Authored by Youcef Lemsafer.
 Creation date: 2025.02.20.

-This work is licensed under CC BY 4.0.
+This file is licensed under CC BY 4.0.
+The script is licensed under the MIT license.